vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 The [Oracle Data list REST endpoint](../api/rest/data-v2/trading-data-service-list-oracle-data) shows previous data submissions, which can be useful for confirming that data submission was sucessful, and/or determining the fields that a market's oracle spec requires.

 ## JSON signed message data
-[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
+[JSON ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
 They can be totally custom objects, as long as they are valid JSON.
 As they are not attested by any off-chain source in the way that Open Oracle messages are, and so it's generally advisable to check for an Open Oracle price source before choosing JSON data.
 The Vega key that signs the message will be referred to as the source for the data.

 ### Using JSON signed message data in a market proposal
 For the binding, use the `name` field of the data.
 In the following example, the market is settled based on the number of people who have walked on the moon.